 Skip Christmas decorations

-Let's be real for a minute if buying Christmas decorations or keeping Christmas lights on outside will affect your budget, skip it.
-The truth is that those light up decorations cost money!
+Let’s be real for a minute if buying Christmas decorations or keeping Christmas lights on the outside will affect your budget, skip it.
+The truth is that those lightup decorations cost money!

 It is OK, to skip and decorate at your own budget.
-Keep your Christmas decoration on a budget if that be but never go broke to try to show your Christmas spirit.
+Keep your Christmas decorations on a budget if that be but never go broke to try to show your Christmas spirit.

 Skip the Christmas parties

 Listen, again it’s about what’s good for the budget.
 The holiday season is all about parties and celebrating and getting together with friends and family, but it doesn’t mean you have to go to all of them.